BuleandraGeorge/Cook-Idea/README.md

     <li>Edit and Add form:
         <ul>
             <li>I tried to submit empty form and verify that an error message about the required fields appears.</li>
-            <li>Try to submit the form with all inputs valid and verify that a success message appears.</li>
         </ul>
     </li>
     <li>Responsive: